DrJonnyT/git-is-great/README.md

-This is a repo for practicing Git
+This is a repo for practicing Git and Github